 The Fairchild Challenge at Knoxville Zoo accomplishes these goals through a standards based, interdisciplinary environmental education program provided at NO COST to the local high schools.
 The Fairchild Challenge at Knoxville Zoo is comprised of a series of point earning projects in which local high school students participate.
-Since it is designed as a competition, the overall goal is to accrue enough points to earn the Fairchild Challenge Award at the spring awards ceremony.
-The Challenges are outlined below.
+Since it is designed as a competition, the overall goal is to accrue enough points by the end of the year to win the Fairchild Challenge Award.

 Requirements: Must be a Knox County High School (public or private), or grades 9-12 of an organized homeschool cooperative.